 And now that Rob’s clear who he wants to piss off, he’s really going to enjoy pissing them off, and it’s really going to help his brand.

 To be clear and happy who you want to piss off, says Rob, you have to have the courage to be disliked.
 And too many people are scared of what other people will think about them.
-Therefore, they never truly unleash who they are, because they’re scared of how they’ll be judged.
+Therefore, they never truly unleash who they are, because they fear being judged.

 When you have the courage to be disliked, he says, you have ultimate freedom, because you will speak your truth and you will promote your truth.
 And you won’t be held back by your perceived fear and criticism and judgment of others.
 And that is the greatest gift you can give to yourself.